biolink/biolinkml/UML.md

 N.B.
 This is a *metamodel*, akin to the UML metamodels above.

-For our purposes, the biolinkml `Class Definiition` is analogous to the UML **Class**, with the following simplifications:
+For our purposes, the biolinkml `Class Definition` is analogous to the UML **Class**, with the following simplifications:
 1) All **Property** instances must be named either "domain" or "range"
 2) All **Association** instances must have one `memberEnd` named "domain" and a second "range"
 3) There are two possibility navigability choices: